roopksaini/itwin-cli-manual/docs/user-stories/itwin-group-access.md

 ## Scenario

-As a user, I want to create a group of users, assign roles and permissions, and provide them access to an iTwin to manage and collaborate on the project effectively.
+As a user, I want to create a group of users, assign roles and permissions, and provide them access to an iTwin for effective collaboration.

 ## Steps